torch_em.segmentation

 Arguments:

 - raw_paths: The file path(s) to the raw data.
 Can either be a single path or multiple file paths.
+This argument also accepts a list of numpy arrays or torch tensors.

 - label_paths: The file path(s) to the label data.
 Can either be a single path or multiple file paths.
+This argument also accepts a list of numpy arrays or torch tensors.

 - patch_shape: The patch shape for the training samples.